rpdelaney/l4d2-tourney-rules/rules.md

 #####7.3 Sprays

-Players may not use sprays that imitate or resemble environmental objects, including weapons, other players, infected models, props, or any other recognizable game element.
+Players may not use sprays that imitate or resemble environmental objects, such as weapons, other players, infected models, props, or any other recognizable game element.

-Players may not use sprays that are grotesque, violent, or depict other disturbing or offensive imagery such as racist material or “shock” images.
+Players may not use sprays that are grotesque, violent, obscene, or depict other disturbing or offensive imagery such as pornography, racist logos, or “shock” images.